U.S. Senator (D-California)

-Due to his battle with prostate cancer, Cranston did not testify at the 1990 Senate Ethics Committee hearings.
-His chief fundraiser, Joy Jacobson, and his banking aide, Carolyn Jordan, were questioned during the hearings.
-After working in Congress for six years, Jacobson left Cranston’s senate staff in April of 1985 to become his chief fundraiser.
+Cranston’s chief fundraiser, Joy Jacobson, and his banking aide, Carolyn Jordan, were questioned during the hearings.
+After working in Congress for six years, Jacobson left Cranston’s Senate staff in April of 1985 to become his chief fundraiser.
 From the beginning of Cranston’s relationship with Keating until mid-1987, his chief legal aide, Jim Grogan, set up substantive meetings with Keating through Jacobson.
-Grogan even sent her a letter (the same one he sent to DeConcini and Riegle’s office), which solicited advice regarding Ed Gray’s recusal (she says she never received it).
-In January 1987, she sent a memo to Senator Cranston that listed the names of contributors and the legislative matters with which they were concerned.
-In her words, “Individuals who have been helpful rightfully expected some kind of response from our office” …Jacobson claims that she had no knowledge of the April meetings until she read about them in the press.
+Grogan even sent her a letter (Exhibit 10) - the same one he sent to Senators DeConcini and Riegle - which solicited advice regarding Ed Gray’s recusal (although she testified she never received it).
+In January 1987, Jacobson sent a memo (Exhibit 13) to Cranston that listed the names of contributors and the legislative matters with which they were concerned.
+In her words, “Individuals who have been very helpful… rightfully expect some kind of resolution.”
+Jacobson testified that she had no knowledge of the April meetings until she read about them in the press.

-1 A coalition of Democratic clubs that was designed to enable Democrats to become the majority party.
+1A coalition of Democratic clubs that were designed to enable Democrats to become the majority party.

 2His aide, Carolyn Jordan, also took various trips to Arizona, including one in April 1987, with all expenses paid by ACC.
-These payments would have been illegal for Executive branch employees.
+These payments would have been illegal for executive branch employees.